20 Amazing Tips for IAS Officer Interview Questions Preparation

 You must ensure that you’re aware of every word mentioned in here.
 You must prepare yourself thoroughly to answer all possible questions arising out of this document.

-To avoid clumsy answers, read about and practice probable questions relating to your wok experience, service preference, education, etc.
+To avoid clumsy answers, read about and practice probable UPSC interview questions relating to your work experience, service preference, education, etc.

 A good bio-data is great.
 We know how badly you want to impress the interview board.
 But trust us, you do not want to lie on your bio-data or worse, speak out something that is not true.
 The board comprises of knowledgeable persons with vast experience.
 They’ll catch your bluff.